LukeShu/leaguer/doc/sprint3.md

 2) As an admin, I would like to have an email verification system for a more secure and spam free enviroment.

+3) As a user, I would like intelligent error handling (e.g. 404 and 403 redirection).

-3) As an admin, I would like to send alerts to users.
+4) As an admin, I would like to send alerts to users.

-4) As a user, I would like to be able to send private messages.
+5) As a user, I would like to be able to send private messages.

-5) As a user, I would like a working search utility
+6) As a user, I would like a working search utility.

-6) As a host or player, I would like a larger set of peer evaluation settings.
+7) As a host or player, I would like customizable settings for peer evaluation and scoring.

-7) As a host, I would like to have multiple tournament structures and types for pairing and running tournaments. (e.g. Round Robin team pairings).
+8) As a host, I would like to have multiple tournament structures and types for pairing and running tournaments. (e.g. Round Robin team pairings).

+9) As a host, I would like to have an interface for adding tournament-specific preferences (e.g. Capture the Teemo).

-8) As a user, I would like to view and create brackets.
+10) As a user, I would like to view and create brackets.

-9) As a user, I would like the Riot API to be asynchronously polled in the background so League of Legends tournaments proceed automatically.
+11) As a user, I would like the Riot API to be asynchronously polled in the background so League of Legends tournaments proceed automatically.

-10) As a player, I would like a way to enter my usernames for several different remote games.
+12) As a player, I would like a way to enter my usernames for several different remote games.

-# User Stories  -- Andrew's remaining ones.

-1) As a user, I would like intelligent error handling and 404 redirection.  -- goes with #1

-5) As a host, I would like to have multiple options for scoring.  -- goes with #7 ?

-7) As a host, I would like to have an interface for adding tournament-specific preferences.  --?

-8) As a host, I would like to allow a wider variety of kinds of settings to be set.  -?

 #Tasks